flaubert165/ConferenceManagement/README.md

 ### ConferenceManagement.Services.Tests

-Layer responsible for unary testing of the Services modules.
+Layer responsible for unit testing of the Services modules.

 # Instructions to run application